OpenSRE architecture

 separate tiers would forbid that edge, so they share a tier as siblings.

-The floor: shared constants, prompts, UI theme, and the web app entrypoint
+The floor: shared constants, prompts, and UI theme.
+Everything above may

 imports no other first-party package — keeping it a leaf means constants can be